 Food plays an essential role in Tết or Vietnamese New Year.
 In fact, celebrating the Vietnamese New Year is called “ăn Tết”, literally meaning “eating Tết“, emphasizing the importance of New Year dishes.

-As the most important festival of the year, the dishes consumed during Tết holiday are made with care and dignity.
+As the most important festival of the year, the dishes consumed during the Tết holiday are made with care and dignity.
 The preparation usually takes days and requires a lot of dedication.
 Some of the food is eaten all year round, while many other dishes are only eaten during Tết.
-These New Year dishes are unique, with distinctive colours and flavours.
+These New Year dishes are unique, with distinctive colors and flavors.

 An indispensable food of Tết is bánh chưng (Northern Vietnam) and bánh tét (Central and Southern Vietnam).
 Those cakes are made from glutinous rice, mung bean, fatty pork, peppers, and salts.
 All ingredients are then tightly wrapped in dong leaves.
 In case there are not enough dong leaves, banana leaves can be used as a replacement.

-As the name suggested, this kind of sweet delicacies is only served during Tết.
-Typically, this once-in-year dessert was used as treats for guests, often preparing in a platter full of candied fruits and roasted seeds beforehand.
+As the name suggested, this kind of sweet delicacy is only served during Tết.
+Typically, this once-in-year dessert was used as treats for guests, often prepared in a platter full of candied fruits and roasted seeds beforehand.
 People usually take this chance to indulge in some sweet bites, as a good luck charm for a sweet new beginning.
-Mứt Tết comes in a large variety of flavours, including coconut, carrot, pumpkin, lotus seed, etc.
+Mứt Tết comes in a large variety of flavors, including coconut, carrot, pumpkin, lotus seed, etc.